ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 This document takes a different approach.
 Instead of defining the dependency by qualifying the property name, this document attaches the dependency to the entity domains.
-Thus all properties of a specific entity domain depend on the same resources (see below); the properties of another entity domain may depend on another resource.
+Thus each resource-specific property of all entities in a specific domain depends on the same resources; the properties of entities in another domain may depend on another resource.
+For example, in a single property map, the `pid` property of all entities in an Internet address domain MUST depend on a unique network map.

+Meanwhile, some entity domains may be resource-specific, which means an entity address in such domains MUST depend on another resource.
 For example, entities in the PID domain depend on a network map.
 <!-- , entities in the ANE domain depend on a cost map or a endpoint cost map. -->

 Specifically, this document uses the `uses` and `dependent-vtags` fields